carmelo0x99/FTLOG1/README.md

-Let's now improve upin our test strategy by making the tests more modular.
-With a `struct`, such as:<br/>
+Let's now improve upon our test strategy by making the tests more modular.
+We can achieve that quite easily by introducing a `struct`, such as:<br/>
 ```
 type testCase struct {
     a, b float64
     want float64
 }
 ```
-and the use of **slices**, our new test functions will become as follows:<br/>
+... and by using **slices** to define our rewritten test functions as follows:<br/>
 ```
 func TestXyz(t *testing.T) {
 	testCases := []testCase{